Welcome to Newport Harbor

 Towboat US Newport

 Newport Harbor is one of the largest-recreational harbors in the United States.
 The community considers Newport Harbor to be the jewel of the city.
-We welcome visiting boaters and thank you for choosing Newport Harbor as your destination.
-We hope your stay exceeds your expectations.
+We welcome visiting boaters and we hope your stay exceeds your expectations.

 The City of Newport Beach (City) manages many of the visitor-serving amenities within the harbor.
-The goal of the City's Harbor Operations Division is to provide information and services to harbor users whether you are a guest, anchor your vessel year round or call the harbor your home.
+The goal of the City's Harbor Department is to provide information and services to harbor users whether you are a guest, anchor your vessel year round or call the harbor your home.

 - Guest slips, moorings and anchorage